Pomax/use-models-for-data/README.md

 import Themes from "./lib/themes.js";

 /**
-    Let's model a user such that the model is equivalent to:
+    And let's model a user such that the model is equivalent to:

     {
         isAdmin: bool,